StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 navigator.mediaCapabilities.decodingInfo(mediaConfig)
   .then(result => {
-    /**
-     * result.supported: indicate whether the profile is supported or not.
-     * result.powerEfficient: indicate whether the width and height is supported or not.
-     *
-     * If both result are true, then the video can play well on the browser */ if (result.supported && result.powerEfficient) {
+     /* Indicate whether or not the video with given profile, width, and height can played well on the browser */ if (result.supported) {
       console.log('Video can play!');
     } else {
       console.log('Video can\'t play!');